-Fourth, in order to accommodate these substantial relations and interactions between referential and other non-effective dimensions of the situation and dynamic forms of effective activity, it will likely be best in general not to associate the label "semantics" merely with the former, and not to assume that an account of the semantics of a language or system can be analytically defined on its own.
-Instead, the 2/3Lisp experience suggests taking general significance ( $\Sigma$ in 2/3Lisp) as the backbone analytic category, and then defining referential ( $\varphi$ ) and effective $(\psi)$ projections in terms of it, at any relevant level of abstraction at which they are intelligible.
+Fourth, in order to accommodate these substantial relations and interactions between referential and other non-effective dimensions of the situation and dynamic forms of effective activity, it will likely be best in general not to associate the label

+"semantics" merely with the former, and not to assume that an account of the semantics of a language or system can be analytically defined on its own.
+Instead, the 2/3Lisp experience suggests taking general significance ( $\Sigma$ in 2/3Lisp) as the backbone analytic category, and then defining referential ( $\varphi$ ) and effective ( $\psi$ ) projections in terms of it, at any relevant level of abstraction at which they are intelligible.
 For example, in the 2/3Lisp case it is only $\Sigma$ that it makes sense to define compositionally.
 Sure enough, because of causal closure, effective activity ( $\psi$ ) can be compositionally defined in 2/3Lisp, but the resulting account is theoretically barren.
 Stripped of what matters, analysis loses any account of what the system implements, or what norms the system is enjoined to honor.
-A purely effective account (pure $\psi$ , without $\phi$ ) treats its subject matter as stuff manipulation, losing the warrant for calling the system computational.
+A purely effective account (pure $\psi$ , without $\varphi$ ) treats its subject matter as stuff manipulation, losing the warrant for calling the system computational.

 It is not the mandate of this book to lay out a new framework for computational analysis.
 It is not even its mandate to identify the concepts in terms of which the framework will be describable, except at the broadest level of abstractions ("an integrated account of input, output, and state, subject to overarching conditions of causal efficacy and material realizability").
-It is to be expected that the world in which the system is embedded will be registered in terms of objects, properties, relations, and states of affairs ontological examples will ...
+Needless to say, the development of such accounts, and of ontological frameworks requisite for their articulation, will be an enormous task, requiring investigation and time to develop.
+But the examples adduced throughout the present volume should give an indication of the directions where a theory of computation must develop if it is to live up to its name.